-The Apache (pronounced Ah-PAHSH, not A-PATCH-ee, like the pronunciation of the Native American Indians) is a highly dramatic dance created in 1908 by Max Dearly and Maurice Mouvet.
-It became a hugely popular exhibition dance for several decades following its introduction but could be seen as politically incorrect in our times due to the fact that it was rather violent, involving aggressive treatment of the female partner.
+The Apache (pronounced Ah-PAHSH, not A-PATCH-ee, like the pronunciation of the Native American Indians) is a highly dramatic exhibition dance that became hugely popular in the Jazz Age.
+However, it could be seen as politically incorrect in our times due to the fact that it was rather violent, involving aggressive treatment of the female partner.

 The French term Apache came about at the turn of the century and was used to describe a dubious character who was part of a Parisian street gang.
 They were in fact young Paris hooligans but with a more savage and vicious tendency.
 Prior to 1898 they were known simply as as ‘Vauriens’ or ‘no goods’ but in 1898 a crime was committed in the Faubourg du Temple that changed everything.
 A man was found bound, gagged, a woman’s hat pin through his nose and his face and neck outrageously cut like a tattoo.
 A reporter who turned up to cover the case at the Belleville police station and who was obsessed by native American Indian stories penned a headline ‘Crime Committed by the Apaches of Belleville’.
 The term struck a cord and was quickly adopted.